TheFamousRat/GodotUtility/3d/MeshCurver/README.md

 1/Download
 2/Place everything in your project folder
-3/Instance MeshCurver.tscn (you have to click on the small chain just above your Scene's main node) 4/CRUCIAL : RIGHT CLICK MESHCURVER AND CLICK 'MAKE LOCAL' 5/Now you're ready to curve meshes like there's no tomorrow !
+3/Instance MeshCurver.tscn (you have to click on the small chain just above your Scene's main node) 4/Now you're ready to curve meshes like there's no tomorrow !